benosteen/PIRUS2Daemon/README.md

 (NB install python-dev package or equivalent, as the following should then build the C-backed library for simplejson which is very fast.)

-* sudo easy_install supervisord simplejson
+* sudo easy_install supervisor simplejson

 Take care to install the correct python client for your version of redis